scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 In the future, we may extend SemanticDB to allow for multiple definitions that under current rules would correspond to the same global symbol.
-In the meanwhile, when global uniqueness is required, tool authors are advised to accompany global symbols with `SymbolInformation.location`.
+In the meanwhile, when global uniqueness is required, tool authors are advised to accompany global symbols with out-of-band metadata.

 **Local symbols**.
 Correspond to a definition that isn't global (see above).